The Process Of Thermoforming

 The Process of Thermoforming

 Thermoforming is the process of taking a sheet of plastic material, heating it up until its pliable, and forming it to a three-dimensional shape, then trimming and finishing it into a usable product.
-Here’s how the thermoforming process works.
+In this article, we explain how the thermoforming process works.

 All our thermoforming projects start out with the design phase.
 Typically, thermoformed plastic is created as a part of a larger product.
 Often but not always, it’s the outer protective and aesthetic part for a larger part or product.
 Most thermoformed products start as a CAD model or engineered drawings.
 When customers come to us with a CAD file, more often than not our engineers work with the customer to refine the model into a shape that will work well with our plastics manufacturing process.